prsyahmi/GpuRamDrive/README.md

 ## Usage
 1. Install ImDisk Virtual drive
-2. Download GpuRamDrive from release section https://github.com/prsyahmi/GpuRamDrive/releases or Compile from source
+2. Download GpuRamDrive from https://github.com/prsyahmi/GpuRamDrive/releases or Compile from source
-3. Run GpuRamDrive.exe
+3. Run GpuRamDrive_x86.exe or GpuRamDrive_x64.exe according to your platform

 ## Compiling
 To compile, open the solution, configure the target platform and build the project.

-By using the batch file, the memory size allocated is defaulted to 1.5GB since most PCs nowadays have at least 2GB RAM available on their GPU.
-To change simply edit the batch file.

-The platform and device is also hardcoded, people who have multiple GPU might need to tweak them to use the correct one.

 ## License
 This project is licensed under MIT.
 See LICENSE.